play 1 minute recap

-Enhancing hotel search: the UX-led strategy behind a hotel giant's website redesign
+Enhancing hotel search: the UX-led strategy behind a hotel giant's search page redesign

 Client name and identifying information has been removed due to an NDA.
 Please contact me for more information.

-A leading international hotel company aimed to update their web search and booking experience while transitioning to Adobe Experience Manager.
+A leading international hotel company aimed to update their web search and booking experience.
 As the lead UX designer, I was responsible for delivering designs for key steps in the search and hotel selection experience and providing recommendations across global domains.
 I spent nine months working closely with product, development, and design teams to improve the existing experience and craft a new web search results page.

 A collage of a woman's head sticking out of a suitcase making up her shoulders.
 Covid-19 tests, a train schedule board, and a hotel sign are nearby.